korridor/reverse-proxy-docker-traefik/readme.md

 # Traefik 2 config

-This is a resuseable traefik config for usage on a vServer using docker-compose.
+This is a resuseable traefik config for usage on a virtual server or for local debelopment using docker-compose.
 It uses:
- - Traefik 2.2
+ - Traefik 2
  - docker-compose
  - Let's encrypt